MayamaTakeshi/mrcp_server/README.md

 It currently supports Google Speech (or in case you don't have Google Speech service credentials you can try with languages 'dtmf' and 'morse')

+It also support Julius Speech Recognition using our [julius_server](https://github.com/MayamaTakeshi/julius_server)

 To test things so far:

 Start the server: